‘A Style Thing': Why Some Commanders Wear, But Don't Actually Use, Mouthpieces

 Linebacker De'Jon "Scoota" Harris, for example, only allows his to be loose when the action is as well.

-"I might let it dangle and hang during individuals," Harris said Thursday.
-"But in team periods, anytime it's go-time, I just try to make it a habit to keep it in there."
+"I might let it dangle and hang during individuals, but in team periods, anytime it's go-time, I just try to make it a habit to keep it in there," Harris said Thursday.

 Don't for a second think that Harris is out there rocking the first mouthpiece he could find, however.
-While he doesn't own one solely for the sake of appearances, he did prioritize acquiring a gold one that flows with Washington's wardrobe.
+While he doesn't own the accessory solely for the sake of appearances, he did prioritize acquiring a gold one that flows with Washington's wardrobe.

 "Found the gold mouthpiece, I was like, 'This is going to stand out with the colors on the helmet, for sure,'" Harris said.